zchee/golang-wiki/GerritAccess.md

 When a change has the appropriate reviews to be submitted, a Submit button appears in Gerrit (for approvers).
 You should only submit changes with a Code-Review+2 from the owner of that area (maybe you!).

+Approvers can also vote Hold+1 on a CL to mark it as unsubmittable (until that vote is removed).
+A typical reason might be that we need to wait on the CL for a proposal review, or because the CL needs to be submitted at a certain time: voting Hold+1 ensures that it can still be reviewed, but it won't accidentally be submitted early.

 To request approver access, reference https://go-review.googlesource.com/#/admin/groups/1005,members in your bug.
 See below.

 ### Auto-Submit